cuevas1208/Stock_Market_Forecast/README.md

 # Tradebot
-Using maching learning to predict the stock market
+Using convolutional neural network to predict the stock market

 ##Overview